Goodwill Impairment Definition

 Goodwill Impairment Analysis

 It is important to note that Goodwill Impairment is relative and can be difficult to calculate; in most cases, it’s in the eye of the buyer.
-Goodwill should be tested annually against the fair value to manage a buyer or seller’s expectations if the company is undergoing business valuation.
+Test Goodwill annually against the fair value to manage a buyer or seller’s expectations if the company is undergoing business valuation.

-Goodwill impairment gained wider attention in the 21st century after it was discovered that many companies had unrealistically increased their goodwill which resulted in unaccurate valuation of their company.
-Now, scricter accounting standards exist to monitor and calculate goodwill.
+Goodwill impairment gained wider attention in the 21st century after many companies discovered they had unrealistically increased their goodwill.
+Thus creating an inaccurate valuation of their company.
+As a result, stricter accounting standards exist to monitor and calculate goodwill.